cardinalli-uh/cardinalli-uh.github.io/projects/battlesimulator.md

   This text-based game is intended to model the Pokemon videogames.
 I created the project using Java for an 'Introduction to Computer Science' course.
 It allows two players to choose monsters, and command them in a head to head fight.

-  Some classes were already provided or needed only minor adjusments, such as the abstract class <a href="https://github.com/cardinalli-uh/battlesim/blob/dev/Pokemon.java">Pokemon</a>; as well as the types.
-The pokemon object, <a href="https://github.com/cardinalli-uh/battlesim/blob/dev/Bulbasaur.java">Bulbasaur</a>, was given as a template for the rest.
+  Some classes were already provided or needed only minor adjusments, such as the abstract class <a href="https://github.com/cardinalli-uh/battlesim/blob/dev/Pokemon.java">Pokemon</a>; as well as the various types.
+The pokemon object, <a href="https://github.com/cardinalli-uh/battlesim/blob/dev/Bulbasaur.java">Bulbasaur</a>, was given as a template for the rest of the pokemon objects.
 The code for the battle simulator, <a href="https://github.com/cardinalli-uh/battlesim/blob/dev/PokeBattle.java">PokeBattle</a>, was implemented from scratch by myself; along with the player object, <a href="https://github.com/cardinalli-uh/battlesim/blob/dev/Trainer.java">Trainer</a>.
 To make the main method as clean as possible, it was completed using a single method call.

   ```java